Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

 Despite its popularity and success, the \textit{mean field calculation} is quite often limited by the assumed \textit{variational ansatz} (e.g., factorized), especially when the system is with strong correlations between their degrees of freedom, thus most of the time it is valid only in high temperature cases or when the system's topological structure fulfills the requirement from mean field approximation.
 Here the autoregressive model naturally stands out, because both the direct sampling and tractable likelihood evaluation (which is desired in evaluating the variational free energy) can be simultaneously realized.
 Meanwhile, when the autoregressive model is constructed as variational ansatz, the variational free energy (Eq.~\ref{eq:var_free}), which serves as the loss function, can be estimated unbiasedly and stochastically by drawing ensembles of samples from the sequential stochastic process specified by the autoregressive model (see Eq.~\ref{auto_prob} as introduced in Sec.~\ref{subsubsec:gm}).
 Thus, in every optimization iteration, using data sampled from the autoregressive model it suffices to perform \textbf{self-training} on the model.

-Ref.~\cite{2019PhRvL.122h0602W} for the first time proposed to introduce neural network to give a more powerful yet tractable variational ansatz, taking advantage of the strong representational ability of neural networks due to the universal approximation theorem.
-To keep the evaluation of the variational free energy tractable, one needs to design the network such that the variational distribution represented by the network to be accessible and efficiently computable.
-Accordingly, the autoregressive networks were adopted by the authors to decompose the joint probability over all lattices to a product of conditional probabilities, and parametrized each conditional with neural networks\footnote{Note that to represent the conditional probability, the output of neural networks are intepreted as essential parameters of the distribution.
-More explaination about autoregressive network can refer to Sec.~\ref{subsubsec:gm}}.
-The idea got directly demonstrated on a simple 2D ferromagnetic Ising system, also generalized to the PixelCNN structure with convolutional layer included to respect the locality and the translational symmetry of the system.
-Compared to conventional MCMC evaluation, this variational autoregressive network can also give evaluation of the free energy by giving its well minimized upper bound.
-This strategy of using autoregressive probabilistic models was later combined with quantum circuits, and extended the variatiOnal quantum eigensolver (VQE) to investigate thermal properties and excitations of quantum lattice model, termed as $\beta$-VQE~\cite{Liu_2021}.
-This quantum classical hybrid algorithm was also applied to Schwinger model at finite temperature and density~\cite{Tomiya:2022chr}, with large volume limit evaluated and continuum limit taken in obtaining the phase diagram.
+Ref.~\cite{2019PhRvL.122h0602W} for the first time proposed to introduce the neural network to give a more powerful yet tractable variational ansatz, taking advantage of the strong representational ability of neural networks due to the universal approximation theorem.
+To keep the evaluation of the variational free energy tractable, one needs to design the network such that the variational distribution represented by the network is accessible and efficiently computable.
+Accordingly, the autoregressive networks were adopted by the authors to decompose the joint probability over all lattices to a product of conditional probabilities, and parametrized each conditional with neural networks\footnote{Note that to represent the conditional probability, the output of neural networks are interpreted as essential parameters of the distribution.
+More explanation about autoregressive networks can refer to Sec.~\ref{subsubsec:gm}}.
+The idea was directly demonstrated on a simple 2D ferromagnetic Ising system, also generalized to the PixelCNN structure with convolutional layers included to respect the locality and the translational symmetry of the system.
+Compared to conventional MCMC evaluation, this variational autoregressive network can also give evaluation of the free energy by giving its well-minimized upper bound.
+This strategy of using autoregressive probabilistic models was later combined with quantum circuits, and extended the variational quantum eigensolver (VQE) to investigate thermal properties and excitations of quantum lattice model, termed as $\beta$-VQE~\cite{Liu:2021bst}.
+This quantum-classical hybrid algorithm was also applied to the Schwinger model at finite temperature and density~\cite{Tomiya:2022chr}, with a large volume limit evaluated and a continuum limit took in obtaining the phase diagram.